Sines v. Kessler

 Sines v.
 Kessler was a civil lawsuit against various organizers, promoters, and participants in the Unite the Right rally, a white supremacist rally that took place in Charlottesville, Virginia in August 2017.
 The trial began in October 2021, and on November 23, the jury reached a mixed verdict in which they found various defendants liable on claims of civil conspiracy and race-based harassment or violence.
-They also found James A. Fields, Jr., the perpetrator of the car attack against counterprotesters at the rally, liable for assault and battery and intentional infliction of harm.
-Altogether, the jury awarded the plaintiffs more than $25 million in punitive and compensatory damages.
-The judge reduced the jury's punitive damages verdict from $24 million to $350,000.
+They also found James A. Fields Jr., the perpetrator of the car attack against counterprotesters at the rally, liable for assault and battery and intentional infliction of harm.
+Altogether, the jury awarded the plaintiffs more than $25 million in punitive and compensatory damages, though this was later reduced by the judge to $2.35 million.

-The lawsuit was originally filed on October 11, 2017 by nine plaintiffs against 14 individuals and 10 organizations.
+The lawsuit was originally filed on October 11, 2017, by nine plaintiffs against 14 individuals and 10 organizations.
 Defendants included Jason Kessler, Richard B. Spencer, and Christopher Cantwell, as well as white supremacist and neo-Nazi organizations such as Identity Evropa and Vanguard America.